proycon/LaMachine/docs/lamachine_pres_2021.md

 - **Scalability**: A single LaMachine installation does not scale for long, you can spin up multiple instances in the docker/VM flavour but have to handle the load balancing yourself.
-- **Orchestration:** LaMachine does not do any container orchestration itself
+- **Container Orchestration:** LaMachine does not cover multiple containers and does no container orchestration
 - **Encryption:** LaMachine does not handle SSL certificates, you need to handle that in your own reverse proxy

 -------------------------